ampproject/amphtml/extensions/amp-carousel/amp-carousel.md

 ### Accessibility considerations for `amp-carousel`

 Autoplaying, and particularly infinitely looping, carousels can be very distracting and confusing for users - especially for users with cognitive impairments.
 In general, we recommend avoiding autoplaying carousels.
-While autoplaying carousels stop once the user has interacted with the carousel, consider consider also adding an explicit "Play/Pause" control.
+While autoplaying carousels stop once the user has interacted with the carousel, consider also adding an explicit "Play/Pause" control.

 By default, the `<amp-carousel>` is programmatically identified as a list when rendered (using `role="list"` on the container element, and `role="listitem"` on each item).
 However, for `<amp-carousel type="slides">`, no specific `role` is currently provided.
 As a result, it will not be obvious for assistive technology users reading/navigating through a page when they reach a carousel.
 We recommend including an explicit `role="region"` and a descriptive `aria-label` (either a generic `aria-label="Carousel"` or a more descriptive label such as `aria-label="Latest news items"`) to `<amp-carousel>`.